Free Shipping on Orders Over $300Ships from TexasResearch-Grade · ≥99% Purity

 • Internal-to-external temperature gradient.
 The driver of heat flux.
 A summer truck at 40°C with a 2°C target inside is a 38°C gradient; a winter transit at −10°C with the same 2°C target is a 12°C gradient with the gradient reversed.

 A worked example: a 100-g ice pack in an EPS-foam mailer with R-4 insulation, transiting at a 30°C external temperature, exhausts its ~33 kJ of latent-heat capacity in roughly 6–12 hours of typical heat flux.
 After exhaustion, the package internal temperature rises to track ambient.
-For a 3-day transit, the ice pack provides cooling for ~5–15% of the transit window — a brief thermal cushion at the start, not end-to-end refrigeration.
+For a 3-day transit, the ice pack provides cooling for ~5–15% of the transit window, a brief thermal cushion at the start rather than end-to-end refrigeration.
 The operational guidance for warehouse and distribution practice is in USP <1079>.

 The Arrhenius math above assumes the peptide is in well-lyophilized dry form throughout transit.
 Three scenarios break the assumption.